fleetdm/fleet/articles/deploy-security-agents.md

 Please refer to the documentation for [managing software with GitOps](https://fleetdm.com/docs/using-fleet/gitops#software), for a real-world example, [see how we manage software at Fleet](https://github.com/fleetdm/fleet/tree/main/it-and-security/teams).

+> When managing software installers via GitOps, the Fleet server receiving GitOps requests (**not** the machine running fleetctl as part of the GitOps workflow) will download installers from the specified URLs directly.

 ## Conclusion

 Managing software with Fleet is straightforward and ensures your hosts are equipped with the latest tools.
 This guide has outlined how to access, add, edit, and remove software packages from a team, install and uninstall from specific hosts, and use the REST API and `fleetctl` to manage software packages.
 You can effectively maintain software packages across your fleet by following these steps.